 At Melton our curriculum has been devised for Melton children.
-Our children are taught a highly stimulating curriculum which embraces the historical and geographical features of the local area whilst developing and strengthening literacy skills.
+Our children are taught a highly stimulating curriculum which embraces the historical and geographical features of the local area whilst developing and strengthening literacy knowledge and skills.
 It is our intention that all Melton pupils, regardless of need, develop into confident and passionate readers and writers that will enable them to foster a lifelong love of learning.

 We believe that successful readers become successful learners!